 Fax: (425) 888-2533

 Salish Lodge might look familiar: Episodes of Twin Peaks, David Lynch's quirky, macabre show, were filmed here.
 But the elegant retreat is anything but quirky or macabre.
-Corner rooms have the most natural light, but all of the guestrooms have just undergone a renovation, including such cultural additions as photographs from the Snoqualmie Historical Society and custom-built furniture.
-Guests can still choose one of seven different pillows, from lavendar-scented to hypoallergenic, to ensure a good night's rest.
+All of the guestrooms have Jacuzzi tubs and real-wood fireplaces and include such cultural additions as photographs from the Snoqualmie Historical Society and custom-built furniture.
+Guests can still choose one of seven different pillows, from lavender-scented to hypoallergenic, to ensure a good night's rest.
 At the lodge's restaurant, a Wine Spectator Best of Award of Excellence winner, request a window table.
 You can gaze across the gorge at old-growth cedars and pines or watch the water of Snoqualmie Falls tumble 268 feet into the rocky stream.
-The picturesque setting is also a convenient 30 miles from Seattle and a 15- to 30-minute drive from wineries Hedges, Chateau Ste.
+The picturesque setting is also a convenient 30 miles from Seattle and a 15- to 30-minute drive from wineries such as Hedges, Chateau Ste.
 Michelle and Columbia.

 Willows Lodge is the ideal spot to cozy up by the fire with a glass of wine.